 Organization: The school is governed by a 9-member Board of Trustees.
 Members of the Lincoln Community School’s Parent Association elect 4 members and appoint 2 members for a 2-year term.
 Three trustees are appointed by the U.S. Ambassador.

 Curriculum: The school is international in both population (60+ nations represented) and philosophy, with an emphasis on inquiry and problem solving.
 It is designed to be appropriately challenging, and to allow a smooth transition into other international schools.
 LCS is an International Baccalaureate (IB) World School, authorized to offer all 3 levels of the IB Program.
 These 3 levels of the IB Program guide the curriculum: the Primary Years Program (PK–grade 5), the Middle Years Program (grades 6-10) and the IB Diploma Program (grades 11-12).
 Elective courses are offered in art, music, drama, design, and technology.
 The school offers English language support for students in grades 1-6 who are at a beginning level in their English language development and can support middle and high school students who are at intermediate or advanced levels.
 Learning support services for students with mild to moderate learning needs are provided, but families who may need additional support are advised to consult with the admission office about the services provided to ensure a good programmatic fit for their child.
-LCS is accredited by the Middle States Association of Colleges and Schools and the International Baccalaureate Organization.
-It is a member of both the Council of International Schools and the Association of International Schools in Africa (AISA).
-The school is recognized by the Ghana Education Service (GES).
+LCS is accredited by the Middle States Association of Colleges and Schools and the Council of International Schools, and is an authorized International Baccalaureate World School.
+It is a member of the Association of International Schools in Africa (AISA) and is also recognized by the Ghana Education Service (GES).

-Facilities: School facilities are air conditioned with 74 classrooms including 4 art rooms, 5 science labs, 1 technology labs, 4 music rooms, 1 dance room, a visual and performing arts center, elementary, middle and high school libraries and learning support centers, an early childhood center and office space for counseling and administrative staff.
+Facilities: School facilities are air conditioned with 74 classrooms including 4 art rooms, 5 science labs, 1 technology lab, 4 music rooms, 1 dance room, elementary, middle and high school libraries and learning support centers, an early childhood center, and office space for counseling and administrative staff.
 All classrooms are equipped with LCD projectors and/or interactive smartboards.
 The library has multimedia equipment: iPads, kindles and internet enabled wireless laptops.
 There are also mobile laptop computer labs for the elementary, middle and high schools, supported by a campus-wide wireless coverage for individuals to use their laptops.
 There are 2 multi-purpose halls and 2 health clinics.
-Sports facilities include a fitness center, 2 fields and a semi-Olympic swimming pool, an outdoor gymnasium/multipurpose hall (court) with a stage, and dressing/locker room facilities.
-Playground space includes 2 grassy playing fields and separate playgrounds for the early childhood and elementary school, with recreational apparatus with purpose-designed equipment.
-Electric power supply to the school is from the public mains and is augmented by solar panels and the school also has biofil system to facilitate the horticultural services.
-The school has commenced the construction of an ultra-modern elementary school block which is expected to be completed by August 2019.
+Sports facilities include a fitness room, a field, a semi-Olympic swimming pool, an open-air gymnasium/multi-purpose hall (court) with a stage, and dressing/locker room facilities.
+Elementary playground space includes a basketball court, four-square areas, and sandy areas with recreational equipment.
+Electric power supply to the school is from the public mains and is augmented by solar panels.
+The school also has a biofil system to facilitate the horticultural services.
+The school has commenced the construction of an ultra-modern elementary school block which is expected to be completed by January 2020.